hferentschik/control-your-jvm/manus.md

    > docker run -t -i control_your_jvm/demo:3
    > docker ps
    > docker-enter <container-id>

    ; use jcmd without options as alternative to jps
    # jcmd

+   ; two ways to create a thread dump
    # jcmd <vmid> Thread.print
    # jstack <vmid>

-   ; optional - demo how jcmd can be used with a main class argument targeting mutliple VMs ; start a second Demo program
+   ; (optional) demo how jcmd can be used with a main class argument targeting mutliple VMs ; start a second Demo program
    # cd /demo
    # java -cp .
 Demo 3 &